aspctt/ImmersiveSolarArrays/README.md

 You need a screwdriver on you and Electrical 3 to place a panel or pick one back up, which is the same requirement as the crafting recipes.

+Making a solar panel and making an inverter from scratch are off by default.
+Both recipes still appear in the crafting menu with the option off, and every ingredient reads as missing however many of them you are carrying, which is the gate rather than a fault.
+Turn on **Expanded Recipes** in the sandbox options to use them.
+Otherwise both are things you find rather than build.

 What is fixed in this fork